 Typically vitamin and electrolyte infusions, a healthy and balanced diet, physical or occupational therapies to build strength and relearn skills, and behavioral therapies to overcome and manage addiction, those all can be very helpful in regaining a sense of normality as well as sobriety.

 Also, consider this: the jury’s still out whether the brain can grow new cells, but the brain has a kind of plasticity that allows it to sort of remodeling itself as needed.
 Consider stroke victims who’ve made tremendous progress regaining speech and movement.
 That’s plasticity at work.

 Then there’s the use-it-or-lose-it way of thinking.
 Keep your brain busy by learning a new language.
 Challenge it with learning dance steps.
 Keep your body active and healthy with exercise and a good diet.
 And be sure to get enough sleep.

-There is a chance that, yes, a person can suffer permanent brain damage from drugs, but with work — and it can be a lot — a person can dramatically improve their health as they achieve and hold onto sobriety.
+There is a chance that, yes, a person can suffer permanent brain damage from drugs and suicidal thoughts, but with work — and it can be a lot — a person can dramatically improve their health as they achieve and hold onto sobriety.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.